vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

         }

         // Find the middle element for the list.
-        ListNode mid = this.findMiddleElement(head);
+        ListNode mid = this.findMid(head);

         // The mid becomes the root of the BST.
         TreeNode node = new TreeNode(mid.val);

-        // Base case when there is just one element in the linked list if (head == mid) {
+        // Another base case - when there is just one element in the linked list
+        // When the node has no left and right siblings (only 1 element left) - head will be the mid.
+        // Then, we will no longer need to traverse its left and right subtree if (head == mid) {
             return node;
         }